awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

 # The `eksctl` command line utility<a name="eksctl"></a>

-This chapter covers `eksctl`, a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS\.
-The `eksctl` command line utility provides the fastest and easiest way to create a new cluster with worker nodes for Amazon EKS\.
+This topic covers `eksctl`, a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS\.
+The `eksctl` command line utility provides the fastest and easiest way to create a new cluster with nodes for Amazon EKS\.

 For more information and to see the official documentation, visit [https://eksctl\.io/](https://github.com/weaveworks/eksctl)\.